simplybytester/Cypress_shop_tests/README.md

 # Cypress_shop_tests
-## There are a few basic test about shop.
+## There are a few basic tests about shop.
 It's a page for exercise and includes a few bugs, which cause difficulties in testing more interesting test scenarios and test cases.